robert/robert.github.com/_posts/2019-11-08-i-will-give-you-feedback-on-your-code.md

 Furthermore:

-* To receive all future editions of *Programming Feedback for Advanced Beginners* as soon as they're published, [subscribe to the dedicated email list](mailing-list) or [follow me on Twitter](https://twitter.com/robjheaton)
+* To receive all future editions of *Programming Feedback for Advanced Beginners* as soon as they're published, [subscribe by email][mailing-list] or [follow me on Twitter](https://twitter.com/robjheaton)
-* If you're not sure whether you'll be comfortable with me offering a friendly but detailed critique of your code, read [the first issue of PFAB](pfab0) to help you decide
+* If you're not sure whether you'll be comfortable with me offering a friendly but detailed critique of your code, read [the first issue of PFAB][pfab0] to help you decide
 * If you know someone else who might want to take advantage of this offer then please do forward this post to them
 * If you like PFAB then you'll almost certainly also enjoy my [Programming Projects for Advanced Beginners](/ppab) series of semi-guided project ideas